Making reasonable adjustments

 They is entitled to take into account all circumstances when deciding what steps it would be reasonable to take.
 This includes:

 Will the adjustment prevent the disadvantage?
 It is important not to make assumptions about what will be effective.
 Possible adjustments should be discussed with the individual and never imposed.
-In most cases, the person with a disability will have a better understanding of what measures will help and should be fully involved in the discussion.
+In most cases, the disabled person will have a better understanding of what measures will help and should be fully involved in the discussion.

 How practical is it to make an adjustment?
 Would it help other members of staff?